Adult Family Care

 - Caregivers must be thoroughly screened and complete an application process.

-If you are currently caring for a family member with a disability, you may qualify for this program.
+If you are currently caring for a senior or family member with a disability, you may qualify for this program.
 If you are looking for the opportunity to provide care in your home or live-in care with an adult with a disability or senior, call today to begin the screening process!